sky-uk/kfp-operator/compilers/kfp-sdk/README.md

     component()
 ```

-### Compiler
+### Compiler parameters
-The compile command is used to process a pipeline configuration file and generate an output file based on it.

-**Compiler Requirements**

-The compile command requires the following flags/parameters:
+The compiler requires the following mandatory flags/parameters:

-*--pipeline_config* (required): Path to the pipeline configuration file in YAML format.
+- `--pipeline_config`: Path to the pipeline configuration file in YAML format.

-*--output_file* (required): Path where the compiled output will be saved.
+- `--output_file`: Path where the compiled output will be saved.

-These parameters are currently ignored:

-*--provider_config* (optional): Path to the provider configuration file in YAML format.
-(Not used in the compilation process.)
+- `--provider_config`: Path to the provider configuration file in YAML/json format.